ComplexSec/tryhackme/Learn Linux/answers.md

 #### Q: How would you add the user `test` to the group `test`?

 A: `sudo usermod -a -G test test`

+## Bonus Challenge - The True Ending

+#### Q: Finish this room off!
+What is the root.txt flag?

+A: ad91979868d06e19d8e8a9c28be56e0c